 Instructions

-Season the chicken tenderloins with salt and pepper and lightly coat them with flour.
-Keep aside.
+- Season the chicken tenderloins with salt and pepper, then lightly coat them with flour.
+Set aside.

-Top with the sliced bocconcini and the oregano, cover the pan, and let it cook for another 5 minutes or until the cheese has melted.
+- Top the chicken with the sliced bocconcini and oregano.
+Cover the skillet and cook for 5 minutes, or until the cheese has melted.

 Hi Manu,